Studio: A-1 Pictures

 Platforms: DVD (reviewed) / Blu-ray

-The new opening song is catchy and nice to listen to, but doesn’t quite capture the same level of energy and excitement that the first opening song did.
+The new opening song is catchy and nice to listen to, but fails to capture the same level of energy and excitement that the first opening song had.
 The ending song has a fittingly sad tone, but again is not quite as memorable as it could have been.
 Masaru Yokoyama’s background music continues to be as fantastic as it has been up until this point, and the musical performances get better and better as the show reaches its climax.
 It is disappointing that Kaori has very limited opportunities to perform in this half of the series, although Kousei is more confident in playing the piano now, meaning that we hear more solid performances from him.
-The voice acting is top notch throughout, with Kaori’s English voice actor Erica Lindbeck capturing her emotions brilliantly and Max Mittelman doing the same for Kousei.
+The voice acting is top-notch throughout; Erica Lindbeck portrays Kaori’s emotions brilliantly and Max Mittelman does the same for Kousei.

 The extras include the textless animation sequences for the second opening and ending, inappropriate but entertaining bloopers from the recording of the English dub and English commentary for episode 22.
 This commentary does not contribute much more than what was covered in the commentary for episode 1, but it does give an insight into how the actors felt about the show and their performances for it.
 The OVA episode is not included in this release.

 Your Lie in April concludes as one of the most emotionally powerful series to come out of Japan in a very long time.
 It depicts teenage relationships and struggles without watering down even one single element.
 Kousei’s struggle to come to terms with the likely loss of the second most important person in his life is painful to watch, not only because it hurts Kousei but because it hurts Kaori as well.
 Kaori’s fight for life is even more painful to watch.
 It is without a doubt one of the most moving events in any anime series.
 This series may hit home very strongly for some, and is likely to bring tears to the eyes of most viewers.
 This is a tragic story, and it presents a powerful message about loss and moving on.
-It may not be perfect, but it’s about as emotional as anime can possibly be.
-The only real disappointment in terms of plot is the shift of Kaori from main character status to supporting character status for many of these episodes; she only returns as the main character as the story moves towards its climax.
+It may not be perfect, but it is about as emotional as anime can possibly be despite the large number of flaws present.
+The biggest disappointment is the shift of Kaori from main character status to supporting character status for many of these episodes; she only returns as a main character as the story moves towards its climax.

 Capsule Computers review guidelines can be found here.